istvnurbn/istvnurbn.github.io/content/posts/002-kotty/index.md

 title = "kotty"
 tags = ["coffee"]
 date = 2022-09-19T08:01:01+02:00
-featureAlt = "The moka pot.
-Its unique shape dates back to 1933, when it was invented by Alfonso Bialetti." coverCaption = "The moka pot.
-Its unique shape dates back to 1933, when it was invented by Alfonso Bialetti." draft = false
+lastmod = [":git", "lastmod", "date", "publishDate"] thumbnailAlt = "The moka pot.
+Its unique shape dates back to 1933, when it was invented by Alfonso Bialetti."
+[params]
+  images = ["thumb.jpg"]
+draft = false
 +++